Salary Calculator India | CTC Calculator

 Job Offer Evaluation

-Compare different job offers by calculating the actual take-home pay from each CTC package.
-Enter the offered CTC and see how it translates to monthly in-hand salary.
+Compare different job offers by calculating the actual CTC and salary components from each package.
+Enter the offered CTC and see how it translates to various components.

 Tax Planning

-Adjust various tax-saving components to see how they affect your net salary.
+Adjust various tax-saving components to see how they affect your salary structure.
 Try different HRA values or tax-saving investment amounts to optimize your tax liability.

 Salary Restructuring